 Connect the client

-In this section, we will establish the connection between our frontend and the blockchain using the postchain-client library along with the FT4-wrapper.
-Our goal is to create a ContextProvider and define custom React hooks to integrate blockchain capability into our app seamlessly.
+In this section, we establish a connection between our frontend and the blockchain using the postchain-client library along with the FT4-wrapper.
+Our goal is to create a ContextProvider and define custom React hooks to seamlessly integrate blockchain capabilities into our app.

 Create a context